dusk-network/schnorr/README.md

 ## Library Structure
 The library is partitioned into two components:

-- **Keys**: Module containing the secret note key structure for signing messages, and the public note key & keypair structures used in verification.
+- **Keys**: Module containing the secret key structure for signing messages, and the public key & keypair structures used in verification.
 - **Signatures**: Module containing functions to verify the validity of Schnorr signatures.
 - **Gadgets**: Contains the Plonk gadgets for signature verification.